opener-project/opener-project.github.com/lang-tok-pos.md

-The installation and usage of this component follows the common installation instructions explained in the Github component README.md file which can be found here: [https://github.com/opener-project/pos-tagger]
+The installation and usage of this component follows the common installation instructions explained in the Github component README.md file which can be found [here] (https://github.com/opener-project/pos-tagger)

 An example of the expected input and output is as follows: